 .
 Podcasts!

 According to a 2019 study by Deloitte, 44% of media consumers identify themselves as podcast listeners, with Millennials the highest users (59%).
-This number is expected to grow in the next few years and brands have already started jumping on this bandwagon of marketing oppotunity- last year over $650M was spent on podcast advertising.
-But rather than just paying for product placement in the middle of a episode like a noob, why not create your own podcast series?
+This number is expected to grow in the next few years and brands have already started jumping on this bandwagon of marketing opportunity- last year over $650M was spent on podcast advertising.
+But rather than just paying for product placement in the middle of an episode like a noob, why not create your own podcast series?

 Creating your own podcast grants you a few benefits.
-One, it's an flexible means of leveraging existing content.
+One, it's a flexible means of leveraging existing content.
 Each episode can be related to topics you've already explored in past content pieces.
 Two, you gain authority because you're speaking about something you know a lot about.
 Three, its human.
 The thing about podcasts is that it is a personal experience for both the podcaster and podcastee because you essentially talking into your audiences ear.
 And unlike other forms of content that is highly curated and edited, podcasts are raw, casual and unfiltered.
-Using the human voice reiterates to you're audience that you aren't just a brand, you are people too, and that's powerful.
+Using the human voice reiterates to your audience that you aren't just a brand, you are people too, and that's powerful.

-For excellent examples of branded podcasts, listen to TedTalk's TedTalk Daily,
+For excellent examples of branded podcasts, listen to TedTalk's TedTalk Daily, or Sephora's #Lipstories.

-You should note that Tedtalk's podcast episodes are literally the audio taken from their video content.Create your own Branded Podcasts like TedTalk's TedTalk DailyCreate your own Branded Podcasts like Sephora's #Lipstories
+You should note that Tedtalk's podcast episodes are literally the audio taken from their video content.

 6. Repost and re-promote on social media